ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 <img src="artwork/eea-oneline.png" width="400">

-# EEA Community Projects Governance
+# Ethereum OASIS Open Project Governance

-This document defines the EEA Community Project's community governance per [OASIS Open Projects Governance Policy](https://github.com/oasis-open-projects/documentation/blob/master/policy/project-governance.md).
+This document defines the Ethereum OASIS Open Project's community governance per [OASIS Open Projects Governance Policy](https://github.com/oasis-open-projects/documentation/blob/master/policy/project-governance.md).

 # Our Goal
 Our primary goal is to provide a neutral forum for diverse stakeholders to create high-quality specifications that facilitate Ethereum’s longevity, interoperability, and ease of integration.
-The EEA Community Projects intend to develop clear, open standards, high-quality documentation, and shared test suites that facilitate new features and enhancements to the Ethereum protocol.
+The Ethereum OASIS Open Project intend to develop clear, open standards, high-quality documentation, and shared test suites that facilitate new features and enhancements to the Ethereum protocol.

 ## Overview

-The **EEA Community Projects** community is governed by this document and in accordance with [OASIS Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process/).
+The **Ethereum OASIS Open Project** community is governed by this document and in accordance with [OASIS Open Project Rules](https://www.oasis-open.org/policies-guidelines/open-projects-process/).
 The purpose of this document is to definine how community should work together to achieve its technical goals.

-EEA Community Projects aims to work by lazy consensus within each TSC, as described under [Decision Making](#decision-making) below.
+The Ethereum OASIS Open Project aims to work by lazy consensus within each TSC, as described under [Decision Making](#decision-making) below.
 Each TSC is responsible for determining when it has lazy consensus.

 Within a TSC, those who show up and do the work get to make the decisions.